reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

 React will call this function when the HTML element is clicked.
 If you click on a Square now, you should see `click` in your browser's devtools console.
+To see the console when developing in your browser, find "Console" tab below the "Browser" section.
+Clicking a square more than once will increment a counter next to the text `click`, indicating how many times you've clicked a square.

 As a next step, we want the Square component to "remember" that it got clicked, and fill it with an "X" mark.
 To "remember" things, components use **state**.